Best Of15 min read

 Pros:

-• Fast and requires zero design skill to use effectively
+• Fast and requires zero design skill

-• Useful for non-design deliverables like presentations and e-commerce listings
+• Useful for presentations and e-commerce listings

-• Annual plan is genuinely affordable
+• Annual plan is genuinely cheap

 Cons: